ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 ## STEP 2
 ### Let's write a program

-Let’s study some of the basic commands necessary to write a program.
+Let's study some of the basic commands necessary to write a program.
 Since programs are written in the following order BASIC COMMANDS, FORMAT, PROGRAM LINES AND EXPLANATIONS, when you are entering the program lines by yourself, let's also master BASIC at the same time.
 Be very careful